KatrionaGoldmann/CalendarSync/README.md

 * Hour - Dictates whether the input time is in 12-hour or 24 hour format (input options = 12 or 24)
 * calendarName - the name of the calendar when imported (default="New Calendar")
 * reminder - the number of hours prior to the event at which to receive a reminder.
 If reminder = NULL then there is no reminder (default=NULL)
+* dateFormat - The date format for your data (e.g. YYYY/MM/DD or m/d/yy etc).
+Default is "DD-MM-YY".

 ### Syncing ics feed to calendar
 Once the ics file is created save it to github/dropbox/google drive and use this url to sync.
 For github open the ics file then click 'raw' and use this url.
 To then sync this to the calendar: